 The development of a person-centered service plan is triggered by risk indicators of medical, behavioral, social, and functional needs identified by the independent multidisciplinary assessment team.
-The case manager supports the applicant in completing the service plan by listening actively, allowing the applicant to take lead in the discussion and asking questions about their preferences, likes and dislikes to identify person-centered goals and incorporate in the service plan along with informal and formal supports.
+The case manager is assigned to complete the service plan and assists the waiver participant to identify preferences, likes and dislikes to create services needs for both formal and informal support systems.
 These identified needs will auto-populate to the service plan worksheet, for consideration and planning.
+The CAP Business system will not allow a service plan to be completed until there is a plan for each identified risk indicators by service need.